44REAM/Synthetic-Heart-Failure/README.md

-# Synthetic Heart Failure Dataset Generation
+# Synthetic Survival Data Generation for Heart Failure Prognosis Using Deep Generative Models

-This repository contains the official code for the paper:
+This repository contains the official code for the paper: Synthetic Survival Data Generation for Heart Failure Prognosis Using Deep Generative Models

 ## About The Project